Hawkynt/Randomizer/Readme.md

 tbd: histogramm of spacing between consecutive values
 tbd: repetition test for n iterations
 tbd: randogram 8x8x8, 4x256x256
+tbd: longest run of ones and zeroes in a histogramm 1-64

 ## The NuGet package